Coronavirus and managing pain at home - your questions answered07 April 2020

 It’s important to remember that if you’re unwell, have new or unusual symptoms that you’re concerned about, or really struggling despite taking your usual medication, you should contact your GP or rheumatology team for support.

-My physio is cancelled, what exercises can you suggest for doing at home?
+My physio has been postponed, what exercises can you suggest for doing at home?

 Also, exercise helps keep muscles strong, joints flexible, our heart and lungs healthy, and can be really helpful in reducing stress and anxiety and lifting our mood, if we’re feeling low.